Our high-quality sump pumps and backup systems can dependably protect your home and keep you and your family safe and dry.Learn More

-In 2017, Zoeller Pump offered design assistance and components for a new mound system to treat waste from numerous structures at Huber’s Orchard and Winery, located in Starlight, IN, including an ice cream shop and a catering operation.
+In 2017, Huber’s Orchard and Winery had a problem.
+Their new mound system to treat waste from numerous structures, including an ice cream shop and a catering operation, was not working properly.
 After one year of careful monitoring by the local county health department and the State Department of Health, it was determined that the waste strength loading was too high for the new mound system and an additional pretreatment system was needed to lower the waste strength prior to discharge to the mounds.

 Zoeller Pump assisted with recommendations for a new pretreatment system and ultimately recommended a recirculating media filter (RMF) treatment system to be installed between the existing septic tanks and the mound system.
 RMF treatment systems are similar to recirculating sand filters with the main difference being the size of the treatment media, which is typically 3/8-inch average diameter pea gravel instead of sand media.
 Having done many installations over the years, the experts at Zoeller have learned that 3/8-inch pea gravel is an excellent media for bacterial colonization, additionally, it doesn’t have the clogging issues that are inherent of sand, therefore, a RMF with pea gravel demonstrates a significantly increased lifespan.
 This translates to a very economical, low maintenance, high performance, and sustainable treatment system for the owner.